nasa/fprime/README.md

 ## F´ Features

-F´ has the following key features that enable robust embedded system design.
+F´ has the following key features that enable robot embedded system design.

 ### Reusability